Dan-Q/hangman-cheat/README.md

 thinking of in order to maximise the expected search space, i.e. to make it as hard as possible for you to guess the word.

+Read my blog post about it at https://danq.me/2019/09/26/cheatman/.

 ## Development/Future

 You'll find a stack of constants at the top of `cheat.js` which configure how the